California Farm Academy Apprenticeship Program

 What is the weekly time commitment?

 Each farm sets its own daily and weekly work schedules and farming is highly seasonal.
-You can expect to work less hours during the winter and more hours in the summer and fall.
-During the busy season, you can expect to work at least 40 hours a week, and some farms may ask you to work 60 or more hours a week.
+You can expect to work less hours during the winter and more hours in the spring, summer, fall.
+During the busy season, you can expect to work at minimum 30 hours a week, and some farms may ask you to work 60 or more hours a week.
+In addition to your work hours, apprentices participate in related supplemental coursework and monthly cohort calls throughout the two years in the program.
+Courses typically require 6 hours every week including class sessions, homework, and on-farm lab assignments.
+Cohort calls are held virtually every month for 1.5 hours, and are an essential opportunity for apprentices to connect with each other and participate in peer-to-peer learning.

 When does the program start?